Wealthy Londoners race underground before basement bonanza ends

 "This can add significant value to a property.
 Basement conversions are the only way to go if you want to extend and it avoids the costs of having to move but you can understand resentment to living next to a building site."

-A spokeswoman for Kensington & Chelsea Council, one of Britain's most expensive areas where semi-detached houses cost an average 6.1 million pounds ($9.5 million), said a record number of applications had been received this year.
+A spokeswoman for Kensington & Chelsea Council, one of Britain's most expensive areas where semi-detached houses cost an average 6.1 million pounds, said a record number of applications had been received this year.

 In the first five months the council received 166 basement applications compared with 297 in all of 2012 - a sharp contrast from 2001 when 46 basement applications were submitted.
 Since 2009 it has received over 1,000 applications and approved nearly 800.